Home Austria Where You’ll Find the Best Holiday Markets in Europe

 Berlin, Germany at Christmas time

-Every year thousands of travelers experience the magic of Europe’s many holiday markets.
+Are any holiday markets in Europe on your bucket list?
+If so, we can relate!
+Every year thousands of travelers experience the magic of the continent’s many holiday markets.
 Countless corners of the continent come alive in December with smells of freshly baked sweets, sights of festive lights, and sounds of holiday music.

 Whether you’re studying abroad there or are just planning to travel, here’s where you’ll find some of the best holiday markets in Europe: